lkhun9311/lkhun9311/README.md

 ## Focus

-- Kubernetes-native platform control planes with operators, CRDs, and admission controllers
+- Kubernetes-native platform control planes with Operators, CRDs, and admission controllers
 - GPU workload orchestration for node readiness, scheduling, admission, and tenant governance
 - LLM serving infrastructure with telemetry, SLOs, observability, and failure recovery
 - Production-oriented platform deployment and operations with EKS, Terraform, Helm, Argo CD, and GitOps